pachadotdev/varsityblues/README.md

 ## Troubleshooting

 1) The varsityblues templates shall detect existing LaTeX install or shall install a minimal version that just works when you knit the document.
-2) Ensure that you have already installed LaTeX on ytour system and that you are using the latest version of [RStudio](https://www.rstudio.com/products/rstudio/download/).
+2) Ensure that you have already installed LaTeX on your system and that you are using the latest version of [RStudio](https://www.rstudio.com/products/rstudio/download/).

 ## Using wihout RStudio